Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 These extra files were purely metadata that macOS adds, and they aren’t actually needed for the game.
 I deleted the unnecessary files and re-imported the sound assets directly, clearing up the import errors.
 It’s a good reminder of the platform differences that can sneak into asset management!

+Entry: 12/11/2024

+Today, I delved into what a Game Design Document (GDD) truly is and the essential role it plays in game development.
+Essentially, a GDD is a comprehensive blueprint for a game, detailing everything from the big-picture vision to the smallest mechanics, ensuring that all team members are aligned and that ideas are consistently documented.

+The GDD’s outline usually includes several sections:
+1. Introduction, which sets the tone and goals of the project;
+2. Game Overview, where the game concept and target audience are outlined;
+3. Gameplay, explaining the core mechanics and controls;
+4. Story and Narrative, describing the storyline and key themes;
+5. Characters, detailing the main protagonists, antagonists, and any supporting NPCs;
+6. Levels and Environments, breaking down each game location and its unique features;
+7. User Interface (UI), outlining the menus and HUD elements;
+8. Art and Visuals, discussing the style, colors, and overall aesthetic;
+9. Audio, which covers the music, sound effects, and ambient sounds;
+10. Technical Details, specifying the game engine, platform requirements, and technical constraints;
+11. Marketing and Promotion, where target audiences and marketing strategies are planned;
+12. Budget and Schedule, estimating costs and setting deadlines.

+So far, I’ve drafted sections on the Introduction, Game Overview, Gameplay, Story and Narrative, Levels and Environments, and User Interface (UI).
+Each of these sections is shaping up well, helping to solidify the core design and establish the game’s atmosphere.
+Yet, there’s still more to cover, like Characters—which will bring depth to our protagonist and NPCs—and Art and Visuals, where I’ll outline the game’s stylistic direction.
+The Audio section also needs fleshing out to set the right ambiance.
+Lastly, the Technical Details, Marketing and Promotion, and Budget and Schedule will round out the GDD, giving it the structure needed to take Wimbledon’s Lot from concept to reality.